SantoriniDave.com

 The breathtaking Piazza del Duomo is the heart of medieval Florence; most hotels in the city are an easy walk from here.

-Florence Hotels – My Recommendations
+Florence Hotels – My Advice

 The 40 Best Hotels in Florence